Riimu/Kit-ClassLoader/README.md

 $loader->register();
 ```

-As shown in the example above, you can also provide an array of paths for
+As shown in the example above, you can also provide an list of paths for
 specific namespace.

 ### Caching ###

 Looking for classes in the filesystem on each request is a costly affair.
 It is
 highly recommended to cache the file locations so that they do not need to be
 searched on every request.
-After all, the class file locations do not tend to
+After all, the class files do not tend to move around
-move around in the file system.
+in the file system.

 This library provides a very simple caching system via `FileCacheClassLoader`.
 The class stores the file locations in a single PHP file which is loaded on
 every request instead of searching for the files manually.

-The usage of the cached class loader does not differ much from using
+The usage of the `FileCacheClassLoader` does not differ much from using the
-`ClassLoader` loader.
-You simply need to provide the path to a cache file that
+`ClassLoader`.
+You simply need to provide the path to a writable cache file in
-will be used to store the class locations in the constructor.
+the constructor.
+The file will be used to store the class locations and will be
+rewritten when new class files are discovered.
 For example:

 ```php
 <?php